-There are five different ways of joining the VIII International Colloquium on Commerce and City
+There are four different ways of joining the VIII International Colloquium on Commerce and City

 1 Presentation / Publication of a scientific paper

 Papers will be accepted in English, Portuguese and Spanish according to the templates.